cliao25/PyTDDFT-SO/README.md

 ```
 git clone https://github.com/xsligroup/PyTDDFT-SO.git
 ```
-Refer to guide.pdf for details on how to use PyTDDFT-SO
+Refer to TDDFT_SO_Guide.pdf for details on how to use PyTDDFT-SO